uwarring82/adv-lab-handbook/handbook/part-1-quickstart/README.md

 ## Navigation tips for this handbook

-- **Part 1** explains organizational rules, grading, and the typical timeline.
+- **Part 2** explains organizational rules, grading, and the typical timeline.
-- **Part 2** outlines expectations for scientific integrity and lab notebooks.
+- **Part 3** outlines expectations for scientific integrity and lab notebooks.
-- **Part 3** compiles data-analysis guidance with statistical checklists.
+- **Part 4** compiles data-analysis guidance with statistical checklists.
-- **Part 4** provides report and seminar presentation advice.
+- **Part 5** provides report and seminar presentation advice.
-- **Part 5** answers recurring questions and collects best practices.
+- **Part 6** answers recurring questions and collects best practices.
+- **Part 7** gathers experiment-specific information for FP-I and FP-II.
+- **Part 8** documents how to contribute improvements to this handbook.

 Bookmark sections relevant to your upcoming experiment and return as you progress through preparation, lab work, and reporting.